minong22/haptic_driver/README.md

 # haptic_driver
 haptic device omega.6 ros driver
+You can get the pose of the haptic device and set the force of the device.

 reference : (https://github.com/jacknlliu/haptic_ros_driver)

 ## 0.prerequisities